 In all cases F0 = 11200 MHz

 Note: The numbering is just for identification of the channelling.
 It should be noted, that adjacent channel numbers cannot be used on the same physical link due to channel overlap.
-See figures below for channel arrangement examples.
+See figures below for channel arrangement examples with identifiers.

 (a) duplex frequency 530 MHz